 Pulau Weh Island (aka Sabang) is an active volcanic island in Andaman Sea.
 It is located to the northwest of Sumatra (mainland Indonesia), approx 45 min by fast ship (2 hours via ferries from mainland / Banda Aceh).

-- The island is famous for its ecosystem.
-Indonesian government declared 60 km2 (23 ml2) of inland and sea around Pulau Weh Island as wildlife protection area.
+Sabang is also the island's largest city.
+Weh is famous for its ecosystem.
+The Indonesian government declared 60 km2 (23 mi2) of land and sea around Pulau Weh as a protected area.

 Pulau Weh Island cruise terminal